-- A refractive achromatizer (Wynne 1979) can be placed after the PIAA optics to scale the pupil size as $1/\lambda$. - A chromatic post PIAA apodizer can produce the same wavelenght dependance as the option above, but will result in a loss of throughput in the blue side of the band. - Chromatic effects could be mitigated directly at the focal plane mask, where a combination of coatings and zones would produce a mask which, as seen by the pupil opening in the Lyot stop, is bigger in the red than in the blue.
-This approach offers sufficient flexibility to also provide the wavelength independant transmission and phase required.
+- A refractive achromatizer (Wynne 1979) can be placed after the PIAA optics to scale the pupil size as $1/\lambda$.
+We note that refractive optics would likely introduce wavelength-dependent aberrations which are very hard to correct with deformable mirrors.
+This solution, even if carefully designed, may therefore only be applicable to systems designed for moderate contrast, such as ground-based coronagraphs designed to deliver 10^{-4} to 10^{-6} raw contrast. - A chromatic mask could be placed in a pupil plane before or after the PIAA optics to perform a wavelength-dependent apodization.
+The apodization would be stronger (produce a smaller pupil) in the blue and milder (produce a larger pupil) in the red.
+This scheme could produce the same pupil wavelength dependence as the refractive acrhomatizer option listed above, but will result in a loss of throughput in the blue side of the band.
+We note that manufacturing of this apodizer to high precision may be challenging. - Chromatic effects could be mitigated directly at the focal plane mask, where a combination of coatings and zones would produce a mask which, as seen by the pupil opening in the Lyot stop, is bigger in the red than in the blue.
+This approach offers sufficient flexibility to also provide the wavelengthindependent transmission and phase required.
 A simplified version of this scheme, using only two zones, was shown to provide significant improvement for phase mask coronagraphs (Soummer et al. 2003b).